arik-so/bolts/bolt-simple-taproot.md

 The sender:

-- MUST generate a unique nonce to send in the `musig2_nonce` field.
+- MUST generate a unique nonce to send in the `next_local_nonce` field.
 This nonce MUST be used to sign the sender's local commitment using the `Sign` algorithm from `bip-musig2`.

 The recipient:

-- MUST fail the channel if `musig2_nonce` is absent.
+- MUST fail the channel if `next_local_nonce` is absent.
-- MUST store `musig2_nonce` until they send the next `commitment_signed` message.
+- MUST store `next_local_nonce` until they send the next `commitment_signed` message.
-  - SHOULD only store `musig2_nonce` in RAM, and not persist it to disk.
+  - SHOULD only store `next_local_nonce` in RAM, and not persist it to disk.
 - If the local nonce generation is non-deterministic and the recipient co-signs commitments only upon pending broadcast:
   - MUST **securely** store the local nonce.